pygae/clifford/README.md

 ---

-For isntallation instructions, api documention, and tutorials, [head over to our documentation](https://clifford.readthedocs.io/)!
+For installation instructions, api documention, and tutorials, [head over to our documentation](https://clifford.readthedocs.io/)!